maximilianh/browserInstall/README.md

 The script has been tested with Ubuntu 14 LTS, Centos 6, Centos 7, Fedora 20 and OSX 10.10.

+It has also been tested on virtual machines in Amazon EC2 (Centos 6 and Ubuntu
+14) and Microsoft Azure (Ubuntu).
+If you do not want to download the full genome assembly, you need to select the data centers called "San Francisco" (Amazon) or "West Coast" (Microsoft) for best performance.
+Other data centers (e.g. East Coast) will require a local copy of the genome assembly, which can mean 2TB-6TB of storage for the hg19 assembly.
+Note that this exceeds the current maximum size of a single Amazon EBS volume.

 Run this script as root like this:

     sudo -i